SHARE THE ARTICLE ON

-Measurement bias occurs when the data collected by interviewers during telephone surveys inaccurately measures the attitudes, behaviours, and demographics of interest.
-These inaccuracies can take the form of bias and variance, and are generally errors associated with:
+Measurement bias occurs when the data collected by interviewers during telephone surveys inaccurately measures the attitudes, behaviors, and demographics of interest.
+These inaccuracies can take the form of bias and variance and are generally errors associated with:

 In telephone surveys, the response rate refers to the number of interviews completed out of all the telephone numbers dialled.
 This metric can be a revealing indicator of the quality of telephone surveys.